kupferco/lv-notas/clinic-api/README.md

 # Clinic API

-A Node.js/TypeScript REST API for managing a therapy clinic's sessions and check-ins.
+A Node.js/TypeScript REST API for managing a therapy clinic's sessions and check-ins, with Google Calendar integration.

 ## Prerequisites